 Relocating a US company to France

-US businessmen who wish to remain in the country can, after several years of having lawfully lived in the country while running their business, apply for French citizenship.
+US businessmen who wish to remain in the country can, after several years of having lawfully lived in the country while running their business, apply for citizenship or France residency by investment.

 We kindly invite you to contact our team of immigration lawyers in France and find out more about how to relocate from US to France.